dhoulb/shelving-mock-indexeddb/README.md

 [![Build Status](https://travis-ci.org/dhoulb/mock-indexeddb.svg?branch=master)](https://travis-ci.org/dhoulb/mock-indexeddb)

-Fully unit tested mock implementation of the browser IndexedDB API.
-Conforms as closely as possible to the [https://www.w3.org/TR/IndexedDB/](W3C Indexed Database API) (version 1.0).
+Unit tested mock implementation of the browser IndexedDB API.
+Conforms as closely as possible to the [W3C Indexed Database API](https://www.w3.org/TR/IndexedDB/) (version 1.0).

-Currently this mock does not support two features from the IndexedDB 1.0 spec:
+**Important:** There are two outstanding features from the IndexedDB 1.0 spec that are not supported by this mock:

 - Enforcing constraint for unique indexes (throw `DOMException('DataError')` on `put()` and `add()` etc).
 - Indexes with array (multiple) keypaths and support for the `multiEntry` flag.

-This mock also does not support any functionality added in the 2.0 spec, such as `getAll()`, `getKey()`, `getAllKeys()` and `openKeyCursor()`
+**Please note:** This mock does not support any functionality added in the 2.0 spec, such as `getAll()`, `getKey()`, `getAllKeys()` and `openKeyCursor()`

 ## Examples

 ### Using IndexedDB mock for Jest tests
-This example shows the IndexedDB mock in use, showing how to require the mock, make it global (so your code can access it through `window.indexedDB` as it would in a browser).
+This example shows the IndexedDB mock in use for testing including requiring the mock, making it global (so your code can access it through `window.indexedDB`, as it would in a browser), and inserting/reading records.

 ```js
 // Require the mock.